Superadiabatic dynamical density functional study of Brownian hard-spheres in time-dependent external potentials: Discussion and conclusions

-Since collective motion in dense fluids, whether in- or out-of-equilibrium, is dominated by the repulsive part of the interparticle interaction potential, we chose to focus on the three-dimensional hard-sphere model, which is purely repulsive.
+Since collective motion in dense fluids, whether in- or out-of-equilibrium, is dominated by the repulsive part of the interparticle interaction potential, we chose in the present work to focus on the three-dimensional hard-sphere model.
 However, we emphasise that our approach is by no means limited to hard-spheres and can be applied without difficulty to systems interacting via any pairwise additive interaction potential.

-In this paper two different time-dependent external potentials were considered.
+Two different time-dependent external potentials were considered.
 In the first case the external field generated a local, periodic compression of the system for which superadiabatic effects are expected to be modest, such that the steady-states predicted by superadiabatic- and force-DDFT are very similar.
 This enabled us to focus solely on the transient regime and demonstrate the improved performance of the superadiabtic-DDFT over force-DDFT.
 In the second case the external field induced a global flow in the system, which generates strong superadiabatic effects in both the transient regime and the steady-state.
 We again found that the superadiabatic-DDFT predicts one-body density profiles in very good agreement with the BD simulation data and performs far better than the force-DDFT.

 We thus conclude that superadiabatic-DDFT provides a reliable and accurate method to predict the dynamics of the one-body density in systems driven by time-dependent external potentials.